davidsantoso/markety/README.md

 ## Contributing

 PRs are very welcome!
 Feel free to send a PR for any endpoint you might need.
-Unfortunately Markety development has slowed a bit in the last few months.

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)